 After Hurricane Andrew in 1992, the 1993 Legislature imposed an annual \$2 surcharge on every homeowner's, mobile homeowner's, tenant homeowner's, and condominium unit owner's policy and an annual \$4 surcharge on every commercial fire, commercial multiple peril, and business owner's property insurance policy.
 All proceeds from this surcharge are deposited into the Emergency Management, Preparedness, and Assistance Trust Fund.
-In 1994, the community contribution tax credit was extended from June 30, 1994 to June 30, 2005, but was restricted to projects within enterprise zones or benefiting low income housing.
+In 1994, the community contribution tax credit was extended from June 30, 1994, to June 30, 2005, but was restricted to projects within enterprise zones or benefiting low-income housing.
 The allowable annual contribution amount was reduced from a total of \$3 million annually to \$2 million annually.
 Beginning with the 1995 tax year, municipal pension assessments were transferred to the Department of Management Services (now the Department of Financial Services) for distribution to local governments.
-The 1996 Legislature once again allowed the FLHIGA assessment credit against premium taxes paid.
+The 1996 Legislature once again allowed the FLAHIGA assessment credit against premium taxes paid.

-Beginning with the 1997 tax year, companies are allowed to take a credit of 0.1% of their FLHIGA assessments paid prior to the 1997 tax year plus a credit of 5.0% of assessments paid after the 1996 tax year.
+Beginning with the 1997 tax year, companies are allowed to take a credit of 0.1 percent of their FLAHIGA assessments paid prior to the 1997 tax year plus a credit of 5.0 percent of assessments paid after the 1996 tax year.
 These percentage credits may be taken in each year following the payment of the assessment until the full assessment amount has been credited.
-In 1998, the community contribution tax credit cap was raised to \$5 million and raise to \$10 million in 1999.
+In 1998, the community contribution tax credit cap was raised to \$5 million and raised to \$10 million in 1999.
 The 2000 tax year introduced many changes in available tax credits.
-Insurance companies became exempt from the recurring intangible tax, which meant intangibles tax credit was no longer available.
+Insurance companies became exempt from the recurring intangibles tax, which meant intangibles tax credit was no longer available.
 An investment in Capital Companies (CAPCO'S) provided a tax credit limited to \$15 million for all companies per year.
 Investments in approved projects under s.
-220.19(2) F.S., the Capital Investment Tax Credit, became available against the Insurance Premium Tax.
+220.19(2) F.S., the Capital Investment Tax Credit, became available against the insurance premium tax.
 The Child Care Credit under s.
-624.5107, F.S., also became available to insurance companies to take against their Premium taxes or Corporate Income Taxes.
+624.5107, F.S., also became available to insurance companies to take against their premium taxes or corporate income taxes.

-The 2004 legislature passed four laws which impacted the insurance premium tax.
-Chapter 2004-27, L.O.F., increased the potential one-year Florida Hurricane Catastrophe Fund (FHCF) assessment from 4% to 6%.
-FHCF multiple years' aggregate assessment limit was also raised from 6% to 10%.
+The 2004 Legislature passed four laws which impacted the insurance premium tax.
+Chapter 2004-27, L.O.F.
+(SB 2488), increased the potential one-year Florida Hurricane Catastrophe Fund (FHCF) assessment from 4 percent to 6 percent.
+The FHCF multiple years' aggregate assessment limit was also raised from 6 percent to 10 percent.
 This law also provided for an emergency assessment exemption from the insurance premium tax.
-Chapter 2004-370, L.O.F., eliminated a \$10 fee required under s.
+Chapter 2004-370, L.O.F.
+(SB 2038), eliminated a \$10 fee required under s.
 627.849, F.S., to file forms with the Department of Financial Services regarding insurance premium finance companies.
-This law and ch.
-2004-390, L.O.F., provide that any local government workers' compensation self-insurance fund created after October 1, 2004, is subject to the requirements placed on a commercial fund for 5 years and must pay insurance premium tax.
-Chapter 2004-266, L.O.F., exempts the Florida Workers' Compensation Joint Underwriting Association from the premium tax and from paying assessments under ss.
+This law and Chapter 2004-390, L.O.F.
+(SB 2994), provided that any local government workers' compensation self-insurance fund created after October 1, 2004, is subject to the requirements placed on a commercial fund for five years and must pay insurance premium tax.
+Chapter 2004-266, L.O.F.
+(HB 1251), exempted the Florida Workers' Compensation Joint Underwriting Association from the premium tax and from paying assessments under ss.
 440.49 and 440.51, F.S.